Viro102/Platformer/README.md

 ## My first 2D game in Java |WIP|

-So this is my university project, I am a total beginner so this is nothing more than just sea of bugs :D.
+This is my university project, I am a total beginner so this is nothing more than just sea of bugs :D.

 ## THIS IS UNFINISHED